HK lawmakers dragged from chamber as leader heckled for second day - Journal du Cameroun

 Instead, she was forced to deliver the address in a pre-recorded video.

-She returned to the Legislative Council on Thursday for a session in which she was due to answer questions from lawmakers about the content of that policy speech.
+Lam returned to the Legislative Council on Thursday to answer questions from lawmakers about the content of that policy speech.

-But chaos erupted once more as her political opponents chanted slogans and were dragged one by one from the chamber.
+But chaos erupted once again as her political opponents chanted slogans and were dragged one by one from the chamber.

 Hong Kong has been rocked by the worst political unrest in decades.